 So what does this mean for us?

 I honestly can’t afford you at your sticker price at this moment.
-However, John’s mom works at Kohls and she has the hookup on the employee discount, so we might be sealing the deal after the holidays.
+However, Rahul’s mom works at Kohls and she has the hookup on the employee discount, so we might be sealing the deal after the holidays.